digital-asset/ex-structured-products/README.md

 5. Switch users and log in as **Client**.
 6. Click on **Trade Details.**

-    The contract # of the Proposal is the same as that on the Intermediary.
+    The contract id of the Proposal is the same as that on the Intermediary.

 7. Click on the Proposal contract.